 To take graduate courses if you have no intention of working toward a graduate degree at Ohio University, apply for admission in the regular manner but as a non-degree student.
 Approval for such admission does not constitute admission to a degree program.
 Credit earned prior to admission to a degree program as a degree-seeking student cannot normally be applied toward a graduate degree at Ohio University.
 In exceptional cases the appropriate academic department will determine which courses, if any, that you take while in non-degree status may be applied subsequently toward degree requirements.

-You may take no more than 12 hours of academic work, within a time limit of six years, as a non-degree student.
+You may take no more than 12 hours of academic work within a time limit of six years as a non-degree student.